AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

 </figure>

 The app has two different types of interface, but it is not relevant to this post.
-As far as I have tested and used this app, the ETA is pretty accurate, but it does perform very poor on some routes (Which the drivers could be to blame, but thats anthor discussion)
+As far as I have tested and used this app, the ETA is pretty accurate, but it does perform very poor on some routes (Which the drivers could be to blame, but that's another discussion)

 ### Motivation
-Just curiosity!.
-Also the app claims to be able to do ETA for subway stations as well, but none of the subway stations are listed in the app.
+Just curiosity!
+Also, the app claims to be able to do ETA for subway stations as well, but none of the subway stations are listed in the app.
 So I wanted to investigate that as well.
-I use the subway nearly everyday twice, to get from home to other places, so the ETA could be useful.
+I use the subway nearly every day twice, to get from home to other places, so the ETA could be useful.

 ### Initial decompiling
-For the first step, I decided to decompile the APK using [jadx](https://github.com/skylot/jadx), to obtain the APK, I used [evozi's apk downloader](https://apps.evozi.com/apk-downloader/).
+For the first step, I decided to decompile the APK using [Jadx](https://github.com/skylot/jadx), to obtain the APK, I used [Evozi's APK downloader](https://apps.evozi.com/apk-downloader/).
 Here is the result of decompiling the APK:

 <figure>